wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 Measuring the Effect of Party and Time on Topic Prevalence
 ------------------------

-Structural topic modeling comes in when we want to consider the effect that these topic proportions change relative to political party.
+Structural topic modeling (rather than standard topic modeling like LDA) comes in when we want to consider the effect that these topic proportions change relative to political party.
 The next chart explains these results.

 !["HB2" and "Bathroom Safety" Topics from STM Analysis of NC State Senators' Facebook Posts](/images/STM-senate4.png)